Skip to main contentSkip to search barSkip to navigationSkip to footer

 Target audience

-Study with us if you are interested in expanding your creative practice beyond disciplines and into experimental terrains which explore how to design regenerative futures.
-The MA Transversal Design is built for those who want to rethink the processes, relationships and infrastructures on which we collectively depend, and design future ways of living in partnership with translocal communities.
+Study with us if you are interested in expanding your creative practice beyond disciplines and into surprising new domains.
+The MA Transversal Design is built for those who are ready to rethink the processes, relationships, systems and infrastructures that surround us, and design regenerative futures which navigate between local and global systems.

-Students of the MA Transversal Design collaborate in a rich community environment across disciplines, knowledges and cultures.
-Individuals with a bachelor's degree in design, art or architecture are invited to apply, as well as those who are interested in exploring design from other fields.
+Our students collaborate across disciplines, knowledges and cultures.
+Individuals with a bachelor's degree in design, art and/or architecture are invited to apply – as well as those coming from scientific and other fields who are interested in exploring the possibilities of transversal design approaches.

 Educational goal and career prospects